 If you happen to have leftovers, adding a little more olive oil right before serving again helps freshen it up!

-- 8 ounces pasta (macaroni or spiraled like fusilli works best)
+- 8 ounces pasta, (macaroni or spiraled like fusilli is my preference) - Gluten-free if necessary

 - You could instead use a balsamic dressing to toss in with the salad instead of the vinegar!